This DIY Magnetic boards post may contain affiliate links

 24×36 sheet galvanized steel//Home Depot

-I would love to see your finished product or answer any questions you have about this fun, easy DIY magnetic chalkboard, and stay tuned for more fun, easy DIYs!
+I would love to see your finished product or answer any questions you have about this fun, these DIY magnetic chalkboards, and stay tuned for more fun, easy DIYs!